-- As part of this commitment, the School of Social Science have a dedicated Diversity and Equity Officer, Dr Jenny Munro, who is available to help any students or staff in relation to equity issues, grievances, complaint processes, bullying, sexual harassment and assault. - If you have any concerns or queries, are unsure who to talk to or what options are available, or are simply feeling uncomfortable about something that has happened, Jenny can help you find the information or support that you need. - Please contact Jenny directly to find out more about the role, or to make a time for a confidential discussion.
+- Dr Jenny Munro dedicated Diversity and Equity Officer, in School of Social Science - Available to help any students or staff in relation to equity issues, grievances, complaint processes, bullying, sexual harassment and assault - Jenny is not a counsellor but she can provide a safe space and a useful starting place to work out what options are available.
+If you have any concerns or queries, are unsure who to talk to, or are simply feeling uncomfortable about something that has happened, Jenny can help you find the information or support that you need - Please contact Jenny directly via email at jenny.munro@uq.edu.au to find out more about the role, or to make a time for a confidential discussion.

 - Equity issues

 - Grievances

 - Complaint processes

 - Bullying

-- · Sexual harassment
+- Sexual harassment

 - Assault